DeepLearnI/atlas-ce-docs/docs/api_docs/sources/tutorials/image_segmentation_tutorial.md

 Atlas features that will enable us to launch many jobs and organize our model experiments more systematically.

 This tutorial assumes that you have already installed Foundations Atlas.
-If you have not then you can download Foundations Atlas community edition for free from [this link](https://www.atlas.dessa.com/) or use a cloud alternative as explained in the next section.
+If you have not then you can download Atlas from [this link](https://www.atlas.dessa.com/) or use a cloud alternative as explained in the next section.

 ## Cloud option
 Alternatively, if you have an AWS account, try using our <a target="_blank" href="https://dessa-atlas-community-docs.readthedocs-hosted.com/en/latest/atlas-on-aws/">Atlas CE AMI</a> (publicly available Amazon Machine Image for Atlas).

-The AMI will start by automatically installing the latest version of Atlas CE on a conda environment as well as starting the atlas server, and downloading this tutorial, (`cd atlas_tutorials/Image-segmentation-tutorial`) and you can directly skip to `Image Segmentation` section.
+The AMI will start by automatically installing the latest version of Atlas on a conda environment as well as starting the atlas server, and downloading this tutorial, (`cd atlas_tutorials/Image-segmentation-tutorial`) and you can directly skip to `Image Segmentation` section.
 The AMI supports both GPU and CPU instances.
 ## Local option
 **Prerequisites**